juliankolbe/markdownTest/regex.md

 ######Matching the string

-A simple `.*` would suffice to capture the entire string, which as we have asserted, matches all of our criteria.
+A simple `.*` would suffice to capture the entire string which, as we have asserted with out lookups, matches all of our criteria.
 The pattern becomes:

 `^(?=\w{6,10}$)(?=[^a-z]*[a-z])(?=(?:[^A-Z]*[A-Z]){3})(?=\D*\d).*`